Houston Police Department: Red light cameras

-In December 2004, Chief Hurtt (when he was the former chief of Oxnard, CA) stated that when the city of Oxnard installed their red light cameras, it has claimed that red light running decreased dramatically although Houston was in the process of favoring red light camera enforcement.

-The history of red light camera enforcement goes back to the 78th Texas Legislature where this measure was voted down although a transportation bill authored by a member of the Texas House of Representatives had an inclusion of red light camera enforcement.
-In December 2004, the Houston City Council unanimously voted for red light camera enforcement although Texas State Representative Gary Elkins (R-TX) introduced legislation to deter Houston from amending its city charter for the red light camera rule to be enforced.
-This measure failed in the Texas Senate although in 2005, four intersections in downtown Houston were used as testbeds for red light camera equipment.
-After a contract was approved, the enforcement went online September 1, 2006 to which those running a red light (there are 50 locations) are fined a $75 civil fine as opposed to a $225 moving violation which goes against the vehicle operator.
+In December 2004, Chief Hurtt stated that he was looking in to installing red light cameras that would automatically ticket drivers that ran red lights.
+He had previously overseen the installation of cameras in Oxnard, California, where following the installation, side-impact collisions had decreased by 68 percent.
+In the same month, the Houston City Council unanimously voted for red light camera enforcement.
+After, Texas State Representative Gary Elkins (R-TX) introduced legislation to deter Houston from amending its city charter for the red light camera rule to be enforced.
+After this measure failed in the Texas Senate although in 2005, four intersections in downtown Houston were used as testbeds for red light camera equipment.
+When a contract was approved, enforcement went online on September 1, 2006.
+Those running a red light at one of the 50 locations with cameras are fined a $75 civil fine as opposed to a $225 moving violation which goes against the vehicle operator.

 There are fifty intersections with red light cameras in the city with cameras (twenty intersections were added where dual cameras were installed).
 A majority of them are located at a thoroughfare at a freeway intersection - primarily in the Galleria and southwest Houston.
 During a Houston City Council meeting on 6.11.08, council member James Rodriguez suggested the installation of an additional 200 cameras.

 A voter referendum during the 2010 Texas gubernatorial elections to eliminate red-light cameras passed.
 The referendum that passed in November 2010 was later invalidated by U.S. District Judge Lynn Hughes June 17, 2011 citing that the referendum violated the city charter despite the contract with American Traffic Solutions, which provided the camera equipment.
 The cameras were expected to be reactivated after midnight on July 24, 2011; plans were underway to have this judicial ruling heard by the United States Court of Appeals for the Fifth Circuit.